KenKundert/emborg/doc/index.rst

 The :ref:`compare command <compare>` allows you to see and manage the differences between your local files and those in an archive.
 You can compare individual files or entire directories.
 You can use the date and archive options to select the particular archive to compare against.
+You can use the interactive version of the command to graphically view changes and merge them back into you local files.

 .. code-block:: bash

-    $ emborg compare doc/thesis
+    $ emborg compare -i doc/thesis

 The :ref:`restore command <restore>` restores files or directories in place, meaning it replaces the current version with the one from the archive.